 When you think of plastic pollution, you probably imagine discarded straws.
 And water bottles.
 And bags.
-Some folks are also focusing on something smaller — itty-bitty items millions of us use everyday.
-Contact lenses, when improperly discarded, likely create contaminating microplastics.
+Some folks are also focusing on something smaller — itty-bitty items millions of us use every day.
+Contact lenses, when improperly discarded, create contaminating microplastics.

 To help prevent microplastic pollution, responsible disposal is important.
 A free program is in place to help you recycle your used contacts.

 That’s the advice from a trio of scientists at Arizona State University.
 They teamed up to study the effects of contact lenses that are washed down the drain or flushed down the toilet.

 - 15-20% of contact lens wearers dispose of the lenses down the sink or toilet.

 - With an estimated 45 million people in the United States wearing contacts, about 1.8 billion to 3.36 billion lenses are flushed per year.

 - At wastewater plants, contacts are likely too small to be filtered out and removed.

 “The study showed that wastewater plants fragment them into microplastics, which accumulate in sewage sludge.
 For about every two pounds of wastewater sludge, a pair of contact lenses typically can be found,” according to an article about the project on Arizona State University’s website.
 Because sewage sludge is regularly deposited on the land for soil conditioning, these microplastics have a short pathway to pollute our ecosystems.